Boole Tree: Namesake

 The Boole Tree was named around 1895 by A.H.
 Sweeny, a Fresno doctor, after Franklin A. Boole, a supervisor of the logging operation who spared the tree due to its great size.

 Description

-The Boole Tree was once thought to be the largest tree in the world, but it is now known to be the sixth largest, with five other giant sequoias surpassing it in size: the General Sherman, General Grant, President, Lincoln, and Stagg trees.
+The Boole Tree was once thought to be the largest tree in the world, but it is now known to be the sixth largest, with five other giant sequoias surpassing it in size: the General Sherman, General Grant, The President, Lincoln, and Stagg trees.
 Despite this, Boole is still the largest in terms of circumference, with a base measuring 113 ft.